 Philosophically, consider all the complex and daunting problems we face in the world.
 Most of them lack answers, and in our search for solutions, it’s hard to say where to start.

-But one place that is hard to refute, and that will certainly help us find the right answers/solutions, is better communication & collaboration; between employees, executive, & scientists.
+But one place that is hard to refute, and that will certainly help us find the right answers/solutions, is better communication & collaboration; between employees, executives, & scientists.
 Between countries, companies, and local governments.
 Between political groups, their leaders, and their polarized constituents.

 To illustrate the power of spatial computing for communication & collaboration, I fall back to a section from my essay, ‘How to Defend the Metaverse’.